-d) Coordination and Management of Study Team
+c) Coordination and Management of Study Team

-The Study Leader will be responsible to ensure that all team members and tasks are activated and completed at the required times.
-The appointed PSP will be responsible to provide project progress at PSC meetings, in addition to monthly quarterly progress reports.
+It will be the Study Leader's responsibility to ensure that all team members and tasks are activated and completed at the right times.
+The appointed PSP will be responsible to provide project progress reports for the PSC meetings.

-e) Quality Control of Study reports
+d) Quality Control of Study Reports

-The Study Leader will be responsible to review all reports (draft or final) before submission to DWS.
-The Study Leader shall ensure that all reports are produced in the format required by DWS and conform to the template that will be provided at the start of the Study.

-Quality control of reports includes ensuring that language use and grammar are of a high standard, and reports contain all information required to take the project to the implementation stage.
-Any reports that display a lack of review and scrutiny by the Study Leader will be sent back before the DWS Project Manager can review them.
+It will be the responsibility of the Study Leader to review all reports (draft or final) before submission to DWS.
+The Study Leader shall ensure that all reports are produced in the format required by DWS/DEFF and conform to the template that will be provided.
+Quality control of reports includes ensuring that language use and grammar are of a high standard, and reports contain all the required information.
+Any reports that display a lack of review and scrutiny by the Study Leader will be sent back to the PSP before the DWS Project Manager can review them.